 - In a large mixing bowl, combine flour, baking powder and protein powder.
 Whisk well.

-- Add in eggs, melted coconut oil and maple syrup.
+- Add in eggs, melted coconut oil, milk and maple syrup.
 Stir until well combined and no lumps remain.

 - Once waffle maker is heated, using a silicone pastry brush, grease both the top and base of the waffle maker with the melted coconut oil.